bohdan-s/SunGather/README.md

     host: 192.168.1.200
     homeassistant: True
 ```
-You will get a divice automaticly configured for your inverter:
+You will get a device automatically configured for your inverter:
 <img src="img/HomeAssistant-SunGrow_Device.png"/>

 To configure the HomeAssistant Energy Dashboard: